fjtorres/deck-of-cards/README.md

 The application contains unit test classes using JUnit as test framework.

+## CI

+The project is configured using GitHub actions to verify the app with Maven.

 ## How to use it

 To run the application you can execute the following command.